Uvify's IFO Dazzles The World, Clinching 'Best LED Light Show Drone' Title At LDI 2023!

-(MENAFN- ACCESSWIRE) UVify's IFO Earns Coveted 'Best LED Light Show Drone' Award at LDI 2023
+(MENAFN- ACN NewsWire) UVify's IFO Dazzles the World, Clinching 'Best LED Light Show Drone' Title at LDI 2023!
+UVify's IFO Earns Coveted 'Best LED Light Show Drone' Award at LDI 2023

 The world's largest Merry Christmas display created using drones, forming a stunning and festive aerial spectacle in the night sky.